 Beat until the mixture holds firm peaks.
 Overbeating can lead to a grainy texture.

 Add the filling to the first layer then cover with berries.
 Add more cream on top and smooth out.
 Add second cake layer, and repeat steps then add third layer, cover with frosting and smooth out.

 Push berries into the filling on the side of the cake then smooth out with an offset spatula.

 Pipe dollops of cream on the top edge with a large star tip.
 Top each dollop with a large blackberry.

 This cake has the softest texture and using the baking strips meant that there was no hard crust at the edge!

 The mascarpone filling is deceptively light.
 There’s definitely a lot of milk fat in there but it’s not super-sweet so you feel like you could just keep eating it an not get that sick stomach feeling you get after over-indulging…

 Cake is totally presentable at this stage.
-In it’s naked form I consider it a part of a balanced breakfast. ?
+In it’s naked form it could totally be part of a balanced breakfast..JK

 Ready for smoothing and some strategically placed berries.